 Services have not been tested.
-To have these inspected arrangements should be made with suitably qualified electricians, plumbers, heating engineers etc.
+To have these tested arrangements should be made with suitably qualified electricians, plumbers, heating engineers etc.

-This report is prepared on the assumption that there is no knotweed or other invasive plant species, particularly Japanese knotweed within the boundaries of the subjects or in any neighbouring property.
-No inspection for such has been undertaken.
-Should concerns in this regard arise then specialist advice should be sought.
+Roofs are prone to water penetration during adverse weather but it is not always possible for surveyors to identify this likelihood in good or dry conditions.
+All roofs should be inspected and repaired by reputable tradesmen on an annual basis and especially after inclement weather.
 The construction materials described in this report should not be considered as an exact specification.
 They are described for general guide only and based on a non-disruptive, visual inspection as defined in the main Terms & Conditions.
 Some descriptions may be partial and/or assumed.
+No detailed analysis, sampling or testing of materials has been undertaken.